Friday, August 28, 2015

 Nigeria is a country which bears, and has borne, much suffering.
 There is still material poverty and political instability.
 It is well known that much of the north-east of the country is threatened by Boko Haram, which is convulsed with hatred for Christianity and has had bombs set off in full churches.
 Martyrdom is real and even familiar.
 I had been aware that the Church in Nigeria was growing nevertheless, but this vignette seems to me to give startling hope.
 The new grandmother herself radiated a kind of forthright joy which gave rise to outbursts of “To God be the glory!”… her more reserved British interlocutors struggled to supply the hearty echoes required!

 Update, 28th July, 2020.
-I have had news that that this lady died last week in Nigeria.
-Please pray for her soul; may she see Paradise, and the glory of God in which she had such joy.
+I have had the sad news that that this lady died last week in Nigeria.
+Please pray for her soul; may she see Paradise, and the glory of God in whom she had such joy.